-Because both Vayu and akasha are dry by nature, the srotas can become dry and brittle over time.
+Because both Vayu and Akasha are dry by nature, the srotas can become dry and brittle over time.
 This is especially true in the Vata time of life, from age 60 and older, when the dry, quick-moving Vata dosha predominates.
 To keep the srotas flexible, elastic and functional, they must be constantly lubricated with fat tissue.
 Of special importance are the delicate pranavahi srotas (channels carrying prana vata, or oxygen) that lead to the brain.
-If they dry out, the brain doesn’t receive enough oxygen, creating symptoms such as fatigue, lack of focus, high blood pressure, dementia and Alzheimer’s.
+If they dry out, the brain doesn't receive enough oxygen, creating symptoms such as fatigue, lack of focus, high blood pressure, dementia and Alzheimer's.
 The srotas that carry hot fluids such as blood also are prone to drying out, which can cause narrowing and even obstruction of the arteries (atherosclerosis).
 So this is another reason why your body needs a certain amount of fat tissue: to keep the body and its srotas unctous, healthy and vital.
-And it depends on the person’s body type and health needs, how much fat is healthy for them.
+And the amount of fat that is healthy for a person depends on their body type and health needs.
 It is different for different people.

-Q: Can you tell us about Maharishi Ayurveda Cholesterol Protection, the Maharishi Ayurveda supplement designed to help balance cholesterol levels in the body?
+Q: Can you tell us about Cholesterol Protection, the Maharishi Ayurveda supplement designed to help balance cholesterol levels in the body?